Did you break your iPhone back camera glass? We can help!

 The pricing in this chart only applies to iPhone rear camera glass replacement.
 This repair does not carry any warranty.
 We will do a pre-quality test before and after the repair.
-If you have any other problem with your iPhone, you’ll pay additional costs.
+You’ll pay additional costs if you have any other problems with your iPhone.
 We offer a 50% discount on the prices for the second part and a 75% discount on the prices for the third part used for the same iPhone.
-If you have damaged 2 lenses then you will get a 50% discount on the second lens.
+If you have damaged two lenses, then you will get a 50% discount on the second lens.

-You can refer to the iPhone Repairs page to find out more about other repairs.
+You can refer to the iPhone Repairs page to learn more about other repairs.

 All prices are in Arab Emirates Dirham (AED) and include VAT.

 iPhone Models: iPhone 13 Pro Max, iPhone 13 Pro, iPhone 13, iPhone 13 Mini

 iPhone Models: iPhone 12 Pro Max, iPhone 12 Pro, iPhone 12, iPhone 12 Mini

 iPhone Models: iPhone 11 Pro Max, iPhone 11 Pro, iPhone 11

 iPhone Models: iPhone XS Max, iPhone XS, iPhone X, iPhone XR